Sunbaked-Bricks/Digital-Control-System/README.md

 * Adafruit_MAX31855

 WiFiManager
-> WiFiManager by tzapu is what we have assumed, could be wrong
+> WiFiManager by tzapu

+## Use

+If the dial is adjusted manually at any time, the Node MCU will not be aware of this change.
+Allways ensure the dial is in the OFF position before powering on the oven.